the-oak-lab/lse-seminar/README.md

-## CMU Learning Science & Enginerring Seminar Website
+## CMU Learning Science & Engineering Seminar Website

 This repository hosts the website for the **CMU LSE Seminar** series.
 The site is designed to be accessible, responsive, and easy to update.